PdxCodeGuild/PythonFullStack2/3 JavaScript/docs/04 - Timing.md

 ## Using setTimeout and clearTimeout

 `setTimeout` calls a function after given number of milliseconds passes.
+The syntax here is similar to `addEventListener`, but this time the function to run is the first parameter, and the number of milliseconds is the second parameter.

 ```javascript
 setTimeout(function() {